 What do you get when you have 200K people come to see 40+ of the greatest rock bands of the 70's, with only 3 cops and 300 wooden toilets?
 It's the Erie Canal Soda Pop Festival!
-The plan was simple, throw a rock 'n roll festival that's better than New York's 1969 Woodstock Music Festival.
+The plan was simple, throw a rock 'n roll festival that could compete with both New York's Woodstock Music Festival and California's Altamont Free Concert in 1969.
 They had a line up which included:

 For all it's troubles, attendees universally claim it was a an amazing concert weekend, with very little violence.
 Thanks in part to the "karate experts" from Chicago and Los Angles, the promoters hired to keep the peace.
 Grab your friends, hike 6 miles up to the stage and ready yourselves to rock for the Epoch of the Erie Canal Soda Pop Festival!